 Reporters Without Borders on 22 June awarded its 2004 Cyberfreedom Prize to Huang Qi, who has been imprisoned for four years for criticising the Chinese government on his Internet site.
-The international press freedom organisation also released its report 'Internet Under Surveillance 2004', produced with the assistance of the French Ministry of Foreign Affairs and the State Bank handling official deposits.
+The international press freedom organisation also released its report 'Internet Under Surveillance 2004' - full version available online - that monitors press freedom on the Internet in nearly 60 countries.